pema99/faceless/README.md

 Saving the orientation will cause it to be loaded automatically next time the driver is started.

 Playspace mover is strongly recommended to adjust your height/position.

+# Using only controllers
+The original intent of the driver was to use only controllers, with no HMD or trackers.
+This is currently supported, but is a not very usefull work in progress.
+Currently, the orientation of the head is just bound to the orientation of one hand.
+To use in this mode, just install the driver and connect controllers.